 We also pay special attention to the quality of the adhesive of the mat; whether it lets you easily peel off the project or causes any kind of tearing, especially when using thinner fabrics.

-The cutting accuracy is something just as important for us, and we only recommend products that can hold the fabric in a stable way when you’re cutting through it.
+The cutting accuracy is just as important for us, and we only recommend products that can hold the fabric in a stable way when you’re cutting through it.

 We also prefer the self-healing mats over the general ones, as they are much better at handling sharp cuts.
 The self-healing mats we recommend on this list work great at making the cuts disappear as if they were never made into the mats,